Caffeic acid: Occurrences in food

-Metabolism

 Biosynthesis

-Caffeic acid, which is unrelated to caffeine, is biosynthesized by hydroxylation of coumaroyl ester of quinic acid (esterified through a side chain alcohol).
+Caffeic acid is biosynthesized by hydroxylation of coumaroyl ester of quinic acid (esterified through a side chain alcohol).
 This hydroxylation produces the caffeic acid ester of shikimic acid, which converts to chlorogenic acid.
 It is the precursor to ferulic acid, coniferyl alcohol, and sinapyl alcohol, all of which are significant building blocks in lignin.
 The transformation to ferulic acid is catalyzed by the enzyme caffeate O-methyltransferase.

 Caffeic acid and its derivative caffeic acid phenethyl ester (CAPE) are produced in many kinds of plants.

 Dihydroxyphenylalanine ammonia-lyase was presumed to use 3,4-dihydroxy-L-phenylalanine (L-DOPA) to produce trans-caffeate and NH3.
 However, the EC number for this purported enzyme was deleted in 2007, as no evidence has emerged for its existence.

 Biotransformation

 Caffeate O-methyltransferase is an enzyme responsible for the transformation of caffeic acid into ferulic acid.

 Caffeic acid and related o-diphenols are rapidly oxidized by o-diphenol oxidases in tissue extracts.